sgreg/rudy/firmware/v-usb/02_usb-led/README.md

 ## Set it up

 The device is set up the same way as the [bare metal Blinky example](../../bare-metal/01_blinky/), with the LED expected at GPIO port PD5 / pin 11 of the microcontroller.
-It's a good idea to add a [current-limiting resistor](https://www.sparkfun.com/tutorials/219) in series with the LED to lower the rist of accidentally destroying it.
+It's a good idea to add a [current-limiting resistor](https://www.sparkfun.com/tutorials/219) in series with the LED to lower the risk of accidentally destroying it.
 The value of that resistor depends on the LED itself, but a good starting value would be for example 120 &Omega;.

 ![Breadboard arrangements for USB LED example](../../../images/atmega-led-resistor_bb.png)